jellyfin/jellyfin-media-player/README.md

 You need:

-* Qt 5.6 beta (on OSX and windows it will be automatically downloaded when you run CMake)
+* Qt 5.6 (on OSX and windows it will be automatically downloaded when you run CMake)
 * cmake 3.1 or newer
 * ninja is recommended for building

-Special Qt requirements (if you build it yourself):

-* On Windows, you must apply ``qt-patches/0003-Always-enable-viewport-stuff.patch`` for correct window scaling.
-* On OSX, you should apply ``qt-patches/0002-qtbase-Don-t-show-the-menu-bar-at-all-in-lion-style-fullscr.patch`` to improve the user experience in fullscreen.

 ## Building on Mac OS X